femiotolorin/host-a-static-website-on-aws/README.md

-# host-a-static-website-on-aws
-host a static website on aws

 # Hosting a Static Website on AWS

 This project demonstrates the process of hosting a static HTML web application on AWS.
 Below is a detailed README outlining the configuration and deployment steps involved in setting up the infrastructure and deploying the web application.